flpmat/LTSP-Cluster-Tutorial/README.md

 In this tutorial, a basic setup of LTSP-Cluster will be installed.
 For this purpose, we will use VirtualBox where two x86_64/amd64 Ubuntu servers are configured: the first one will be the root server and the second one  the application server.
 The LTSP-Cluster architecture is presented on the image below and comprises of a root server with a chroot, a load-balancer and a cluster control center; the application server has a LTSBAgent and an account manager running.

 The network layout built for this tutorial is presented on the following picture.
-Upfront to this tutorial, the VirtualBox must be configured so as both virtual machines have one network interface connected to NAT and one network inteface bridged.
+Upfront to this tutorial, the VirtualBox must be configured so that both virtual machines have one network interface connected to NAT and another network inteface host-only.

+INSERIR IMAGEM DAS DUAS INTERFACES

+After that, create a virtual machine for the thin client.
+Set 512mb of RAM and configure the system and the network interface like the following images:

+INSERIR IMAGEM ABA SISTEMA E ABA NETWORK

+Make sure that the adapter type is PCnet-FAST III otherwise the thin client won't be able to receive the image through TFTP.

+COLOCAR NO FINAL
-Both servers must know each other.
+After installing the machines, make sure that both servers know each other.
 For this, you need to edit the `/etc/hosts`:
 ```
 127.0.0.1       localhost
 192.168.1.101   ltsp-root01